 - Communication Skills – Data Analysts are often required to present findings or decipher the data into an understandable manuscript.
 They must communicate complex ideas in the best way possible.

 Going back to the example of an e-commerce company.
-A Data Analyst would help the marketing team identify the customer segments.
+The skills of Data Analyst should include helping the marketing team identify the customer segments.
 The segments need to be marketed to, or the peak time to market a certain product and how, or why the last marketing campaign failed and what should be done in the future to prevent it.
 There may also be a Data Visualiser who is responsible for creating weekly dashboards to inform the management about sales of different products, the average delivery time or the number of daily cancellations of orders.

 So, where do Data Scientists fit in?